 A block away from the beach as its name suggests, this colourful boutique hotel is playfully decorated in 1950s style and houses 40 suites, most with a balcony.
 It’s the little sister of the Brown TLV, only much closer to the beach for those looking to experience a taste of laid-back Israeli living.

-The Dave – Sons of a Brown are the new brand of low cost urban hotels unveiled by The Brown Hotels for young, fun-seeking travellers.
+The Dave is a wallet-friendly urban option unveiled by Brown Hotels for young, fun-seeking travellers.
 With 35 rooms, a barber, and a tattoo parlour, the first one to open its doors is located on the bustling corner of Gordon and Ben Yehuda streets, just a two-minute walk from the beach on one side, and from the animation of the Dizengoff area on the other side.
 The design is playful and colourful, in a celebration of the 1970s extravaganza.
 Vintage prints and funky antiques fill the rooms, courtyard and rooftops, to create a fun – and borderline provocative – environment.

 The Vera is a brand-new addition to the boutique hotel scene of the Rothschild area, right in the centre of town.
 In a will to provide guests with truly local experiences, all facilities and in-house amenities are collaborations with Tel Avivian designers and brands.
 The organic toiletries are created by the family owned cosmetics company Arugot, while the editors of renowned lifestyle title Telavivian deliver in-the-know advice to guests via The Vera magazine.
 A cocktail bar and a spa are available for socialising or relaxing, while yoga classes are held on the rooftop.